compuserscripts/6v6_lua/README.md

 projected player path arrow curve

-prevent shooting/mouse1 if health low enough to explode from rocket if soldier
+prevent shooting/mouse1 if health low enough to explode from rocket if soldier - only if lookling at a wall.
+Also make it so that if in the face of a player and low health we negate expld dmg by activating jump before shooting - millisecond delay too so its random

 freecam spectate every player not teammate warp?